 - Recognition and management of urgent medical conditions.

-- Building referral relationships and working in multi-disciplinary medical settings through development of case management, medical documentation and reporting and presentation skills and abilities.
+- Building referral relationships and working in multi-disciplinary medical settings through development of case management and medical documentation/reporting skills and abilities.

 Head, Neck, and Thorax (16 hours + Practicum/Review 8 hours)

 Shoulder, Arm, and Hand (16 hours + Practicum/Review 8 hours)